SpoC: Spoofing Camera Fingerprints: Appendix

-\OURS~ shows how to inject camera traces into synthetic images.
-Given a GAN generated image, we are able to insert the traces of a specific camera model into it, fooling state-of-the-art detectors to believe the image was acquired by that model.
-In this supplemental document, we report the details of the architectures used for Generator, Discriminator, and Embedder (Sec.~\ref{sec:architectures}).
-Moreover, we carry out ablation studies to validate our choices (Sec.~\ref{sec:ablation}).
-For reproducibility, we report the parameters of the used comparison methods used in the main paper (see Sec.~\ref{sec:comparison}).
-Finally, we analyze the scenario where we attack images generated by a GAN architecture not used in the training set (see Sec.~\ref{sec:generalization}).
+In this appendix, we report the details of the architectures used for Generator, Discriminator, and Embedder (Sec.~\ref{sec:architectures}).
+For reproducibility, we report the parameters of the used comparison methods used in the main paper (see Sec.~\ref{sec:comparisonw}).
+Finally, we analyze the scenario where we attack images by varying the JPEG compression level.
+In addition, we report the results obtained when we want to fool at the same time both a model classifier and a GAN detector (see Sec.~\ref{sec:further_exp}).